Zhonghua Secondary School: Uniform

 The uniform of Zhonghua Secondary School was a modified and modernised variation of its original uniform.
 Formerly, girls wore white shirts with below-the-knee pleated skirts while boys wore a full white uniform, with the metal school badge pinned on at the left chest level.
 The uniform was redesigned in 2002 following strong advocations by the student body, with major changes to the girl's uniform.

 Currently, girls wear white shirts with the school logo sewn at the left chest level, complemented by a green skirt.
 The full white uniform for boys was retained, featuring a white shirt with white shorts for lower secondary levels and white long pants for upper secondary levels.

 Academic information

 Being a government secondary school, Zhonghua Secondary School offers three academic streams, namely the four-year Express course, as well as the Normal Course, comprising Normal (Academic) and Normal (Technical) academic tracks.

 O Level Express Course

 The Express Course is a nationwide four-year programme that leads up to the Singapore-Cambridge GCE Ordinary Level examination.

-Academic subjects

-The examinable academic subjects for Singapore-Cambridge GCE Ordinary Level offered by the school for upper secondary level (via. streaming in secondary 2 level), as of 2017, are listed below.